d3/d3-plugins/cubehelix/README.md

 var cubehelix = d3.interpolateCubehelix("hsl(300,60%,0%)", "hsl(-240,60%,100%)");
 ```

-The hue of color <i>a</i> determines the starting hue angle in degrees, while the hue of color <i>b</i> determines the ending hue angle in degrees; the hue angle is interpolated linearly in-between.
+The hue of color <i>a</i> determines the starting hue angle in degrees, while the hue of color <i>b</i> determines the ending hue angle in degrees; the hue angle is interpolated linearly for intermediate values.
 Likewise for saturation and lightness, which are specified in percentages.
 (The [d3.hsl](https://github.com/mbostock/d3/wiki/Colors#d3_hsl) constructor can also be used.)

 If either color <i>a</i> or <i>b</i> is not an HSL color, the colors are converted to HSL color space first.
 However, it is recommended that you specify each color’s hue, saturation and lightness explicitly: cubehelix interpolation does not actually use the HSL color space, and thus the terms <i>hue</i>, <i>saturation</i> and <i>lightness</i> here are similar but slightly different to their meaning in HSL color space.